Page orientation: Computer displays

 For the first computing devices a screen was built to operate in only portrait or landscape mode, and changing between orientations was not possible.
 Typically a custom video controller board was needed to support the unusual screen orientation, and software often needed to be custom-written in order to support the tall, narrow screen layout.
 However, rotating displays were attempted in early computer-aided typesetting products, such as the Xenotron XVC-2 which permitted the rotation of the screen and fascia between landscape and portrait orientations, with the disk drives occupying a position below or to the right of the screen respectively.
+The Facit Twist was a video terminal whose A4-sized monitor could be oriented in portrait mode, showing an 80-column, 72-line character display (employing a 7 x 16 pixel font), or in landscape mode, showing an 80-column, 24-line character display (employing a 16 x 20 pixel font).
+The monitor could be "twisted" or pivoted by ninety degrees to select the appropriate viewing mode.
+The Corvus Concept also offered a display that could be used in either portrait or landscape mode.

 As video display technology advanced, eventually, the video display board was able to accommodate rotation of the display and a variety of different resolutions and scan rates.
-After several years of producing the first Macintosh portrait display, Radius introduced the Radius Pivot CRT monitor, that could be freely rotated between landscape and portrait with automatic orientation changes done by the video controller.
+When the Macintosh computer was introduced, WYSIWYG page layout using Aldus PageMaker became popular.
+The Macintosh rekindled interest in portrait displays, and the first portrait displays for it were developed by Radius Inc. After several years of producing the first Macintosh portrait display, Radius introduced the Radius Pivot Display that could be freely rotated between landscape and portrait with automatic orientation changes done by the video controller.
+Building on this technology, Portrait Display Labs leapt into this market niche, producing a number of rotating CRT monitors as well as software which could be used as a driver for many video cards.

+The later advent of the World Wide Web, whose pages are largely in portrait mode, failed to result in a widespread return to portrait displays.
+As of November 2011, for instance, HP no longer sold monitors in portrait mode, although they have a display stand which permits the user to attach two monitors and rotate either from landscape to display.